 Catholic Relief Services began working in India in 1946 to help the local Church in Bombay to provide food to people affected by the war.
-CRS programming in India focuses on emergency resilience, relief and recovery, strengthening agricultural livelihoods, improving health system and services, and preventing human trafficking and sexual and gender based violence.
+CRS programming human trafficking and sexual and gender based violence.

 Program

 To prevent gender based violence (GBV) and Sexual Exploitation and Abuse (SEA) in Tibetan communities and schools.